bdefore/protondb-i18n/README.md

 ### Maintenance

 As ProtonDB continues development, new text will be added that may need translation.
-For a quick way to verify if a language is missing translations (or has identical ones to English), you can run: `yarn run compare --locale <locale-code>`
+For a quick way to verify if a language is missing translations (or has identical ones to English), you can run: `yarn compare --locale <locale-code>`

 ### Known Active Translations